Shtan7/Hypervisor/readme.md

 ## About stealth hooks of executable code.

 To implement this feature, MMIO emulation with EPT is used.
 A copy with a hook is created for the original page.
-Hypervisor clears the original page's execution bit.
-This leads to EPT violations that the hypervisor catches.
-Next, a temporary replacement of the original page with its copy is performed.
+Hypervisor clears the target page's read and write bits and replaces it with the clone.
+Such a page can be freely executed, but not read.
+When Patch Guard checks the integrity of the kernel a read is attempted and an EPT violation occurs.
+After that, the hypervisor temporarily replaces the changed page with the original one.
 Thus, one virtual address leads to different physical addresses in different conditions.

 In main.cpp you can find example of this technique. setup_hooks performs hook of the SSDT function 'NtCreateFile'.
 New function checks object's name.
 If it contains substring 'open_me' then function returns status 'ACCESS_DENIED'.